kaye360/informed-citizen/src/articles/_featured-social-movement.md

 ## Ideologies of Social movements

-Mass movements for political change can be either [left-wing](/tag/left-wing) or [right-wing](/tag/right-wing), although most modern day movements are on the left side of the political spectrum.
+Mass movements for political change can be either [left-wing](/tag/left-wing) or [right-wing](/tag/right-wing).
+Most modern day movements are on the left side of the political spectrum, such as [Black Lives Matter](/politics/black-lives-matter)

 Social movements can take a variety of forms and can be motivated by a wide range of issues and causes.
 Some social movements seek to bring about progressive change and to address issues of injustice and inequality, while others seek to preserve traditional values and institutions.